calvin-c13/Syllabus-Automated-Google-Calendar/README.md

-# College Course Syllabus Parser
+# College Course Syllabus Parser with Google Calendar

 ## Overview

 This Python script automates the extraction of essential information from college course syllabuses in PDF format.
-It detects the instruction mode, presence of labs, quizzes, and exams related to a course, and prompts the user for additional input to compile comprehensive information.
+It detects the course's instruction mode, the presence of labs, quizzes, and exams related to a course, and prompts the user for additional input to compile comprehensive information.

 ## Prerequisites